-Net sales attributable to the Company's investment casting operations (excluding intercompany transactions) accounted for approximately \$9.7 million, \$6.9 million, and \$4.6 million, or approximately 1% of total net sales for 2013, 2012, and 2011, respectively.
+Net sales attributable to the Company's casting operations (excluding intercompany transactions) accounted for approximately \$2.2 million, \$9.7 million, and \$6.9 million, for 2014, 2013, and 2012, respectively.
+These sales represented no more than 1% of total net sales in each of these years.